Published date: 06/16/2021

 What is a certified payroll report?

-A CPR is an official compliance document that is required on publicly funded projects.
+A Certified Payroll Report is an official compliance document that is required on publicly funded projects.
 It details the worker’s information, type of work performed, wages, benefits, and hours worked.
-On Davis-Bacon projects, the form typically used is federal form WH-347.
+On Davis-Bacon projects, the form typically used is federal form WH-347 — or what some people would call a Davis-Bacon certified payroll report.
 It’s worth noting that some states, counties, or cities may have their own prevailing wage requirements and may then have their own CPR format.

 How and where do I submit certified payroll reports?